The ikigai Stocks and Shares ISA

 Let’s take an example.
 Say you contributed £20,000 per year into a general investing account for 5 years in a row.
 Let’s assume your investments grew steadily at 5% per year, so you have £116,038 invested by the end of the 5th year.
 If you withdraw this money, you would be liable for taxes on your earnings - a whopping £4,491 tax bill, assuming the current 28% capital gains tax rate.

 But if you’d done the exact same thing and invested in a Stocks and Shares ISA, you wouldn’t have to pay a penny in capital gains taxes on it.
 That’s an extra £4,491 in your pocket - don’t leave money on the table and open an ikigai Stocks and Shares ISA today!

 Open a Stocks and Shares ISA with ikigai

 You have a choice of five fully managed, globally diversified portfolios each with a different risk level.

 Open an account in minutes and start investing with as little as £1.
 No entry fee barriers.

 Access to all ikigai has to offer

 Simply open an account and transfer money to start your ISA (you can even transfer your existing ISA).
 Unlike other providers, we charge no extra fees for you to open an ISA.

 You'll have access to your account 24/7 so you can track your performance in real time.
 We also don't charge any withdrawal fees or account exit fees.

-Your ikigai ISA is fully included in your monthly membership fee.
 Many providers charge you to open an ISA, but we don’t believe there should be any penalty for being tax-efficient and smart with your money.